 The draft Plan was shared with the Indiana County Planning Commission for review and comments for their October 12, 2022 meeting.
 Comments from the commission members were incorporated into the plan.
-The final plan was reviewed by the Indiana County Planning Commission on February 8, 2023.
+The final draft of the Plan was reviewed by the Indiana County Planning Commission on February 8, 2023.